bearandhammer/knowledge-vault/obsidian-vault/🧪 Scratch/Blog Staging.md

 Image

 It is possible to adjust the target branch for commit/push operations by toggling the 'Current branch' setting.
-This could be of benefit if working on a vault using a strategy such as Git flow (or where you want to stage changes into another branch and create Pull Requests/merge into another upstream branch)
+This could be of benefit if working on a vault using a strategy such as Git flow (or where you want to stage changes into another branch and create Pull Requests/merge into another upstream branch, perhaps in a multi-user setup).

+I have opted to pull updates on startup with the aid of the 'Pull updates on startup'.
+To pair nicely with this, the 'Pull changes before push' is also enabled, although my vault will only be for my own personal use (this could be useful if I change committed markdown files from another device).

+Lastly, the most important setting to alter here is 'Disable push'; it is critical this is turned off in order for automatic commit/pull operations to trigger.